inspirehep/author.xml/README.md

 <a name="tablexmlelements"></a>
 ### Explanation of data value fields in author.xml
 At the beginning of author.xml there is the XML declaration.
 This describes the version, encoding, and declares that this XML file will follow the rules in document type definition file author.dtd.
-The file 'author.dtd' needs to be in the same directory.
+The file 'author.dtd' needs to be in the same directory as the author.xml file.
 The root element and namespaces are also defined.
 Do not modify these:

 ```
 <?xml version="1.0" encoding="UTF-8"?>